veronicaz41/eth-signer/README.md

-var metaIdentityManagerAddress = // the address of the metaIdentityManager contract var relayAddress = // the address of the txRelay contract var txSenderAddress = // the address of the service that is sending your tx var keyPair = // your keypair that will be used to meta sign a transaction
+var metaIdentityManagerAddress = // the address of the metaIdentityManager contract var relayAddress = // the address of the txRelay contract var txSenderAddress = // the address of the service that is sending your tx var whitelistOwner = // the owner of a specific whitelist in the txRelay contract.
+Can be the zero address for no whitelist. var keyPair = // your keypair that will be used to meta sign a transaction

-var relaySigner = new TxRelaySigner(keypair, relayAddress, txSenderAddress);
+var relaySigner = new TxRelaySigner(keypair, relayAddress, txSenderAddress, whitelistOwner);
 var signer = new MIMProxySigner(proxyAddress, relaySigner, metaIdentityManagerAddress);

 var rawTx = // a raw tx that you want to send